-In 2004, the staff of the SEC notified Belo that it was conducting a newspaper industry-wide inquiry into circulation practices, and inquired specifically about The Dallas Morning News ' circulation overstatement.
-Belo briefed the SEC on The Dallas Morning News, as well as The Providence Journal and The Press-Enterprise.
+In 2004, the staff of the SEC notified Belo that it was conducting a newspaper industry-wide inquiry into circulation practices, and inquired specifically about The Dallas Morning News 'circulation overstatement.
+Belo briefed the SEC on The Dallas Morning News circulation situation and related matters.
+The information voluntarily provided to the SEC related to The Dallas Morning News, as well as The Providence Journal and The Press-Enterprise.
 On October 1, 2007, the SEC staff sent counsel for Belo a letter stating that the inquiry has been completed and that the SEC staff does not intend to recommend any enforcement action by the SEC.